Saint Stephen Byzantine Catholic Church

 • Great Vespers, Matins, & Divine Liturgy for every Sunday & 🕀 Great Feast

-• Divine Liturgy four times a week
+• Divine Liturgy three or four times a week

-• Divine Praises for every liturgical day†
+• Divine Praises for most liturgical days*

-†The Divine Praises are Vespers, Compline, Midnight Office, Matins, First Hour, Third Hour, Sixth Hour, Ninth Hour, & Typika.
+*The Divine Praises are Vespers, Compline, Midnight Office, Matins, First Hour, Third Hour, Sixth Hour, Ninth Hour, & Typika.
 The Orders for these liturgical services may be found in the Horologion.
 We usually celebrate some selection of these services for each liturgical day, as indicated on our calendar.
 Liturgical days usually begin with Vespers in the evening and end with Ninth Hour in the afternoon (though this becomes more complicated during the Great Fast).

 Search Posts